luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 After the earlier approval of the require-by-string RFC, we have built a separate Luau.Require library that any project can include.

-It will bring the common semantics of the string require while supporting the full set of features such as alias and configuration resolution while remaining customizable in different environments with both real and virtual file systems representing the Luau file hiearchy.
+It will bring the common semantics of the string require while supporting the full set of features such as alias and configuration resolution while remaining customizable in different environments with both real and virtual file systems representing the Luau file hierarchy.

 ## Runtime changes and improvements

-A new `lua_newuserdatataggedwithmetatable` API lets you associate a tagged userdata object with a shared metatable and then create those object with metatable assignment in a single call.
+A new `lua_newuserdatataggedwithmetatable` API lets you create tagged userdata objects with an associated shared metatable (using `lua_setuserdatametatable`) in a single call.
 In our applications, we have measured a 3x speedup of creating new userdata objects, which is especially important when they represent small and frequently allocated structures like colors or matrices.

 And speaking of userdata, Luau now guarantees that it will be suitable for objects that require 16 byte alignment.
 As long as you provide Luau with a global allocator which also respects that.

 For lightuserdata, new `lua_rawgetp`/`lua_rawsetp`/`lua_rawgetptagged`/`lua_rawsetptagged` have been added to match Lua 5.2+ and allow you to index tables with lightuserdata keys directly and more performantly.

-Yieldable C functions can now call other yieldable functions using `luaL_callyieldable` method.
+Yieldable C functions can now call other yieldable functions using the `luaL_callyieldable` method.
 Previously, C functions could yield only once and couldn't yield from nested calls, but now that is possible.

 One limitation we still have is making nested yieldable protected calls.
 We will be looking into supporting that in the future.